olimorris/VectorCode/docs/neovim.md

   `5000` (5 seconds);
 - `exclude_this`: whether to exclude the file you're editing.
-Setting this to `false` may lead to an outdated version of the current file being sent to the LLM as the prompt, and can lead to generations with outdated information.
+Setting this to `false` may lead to an outdated version of the current file being sent to the LLM as the prompt, and can lead to generations with outdated information;
+- `events`: a list of `autocmd` events which triggers the async caching.
+The default is `{ "BufWritePost", "InsertEnter", "BufReadPost" }`.

 ## API Usage
 This plugin provides 2 sets of APIs that provides similar functionalities.
 The